nukedragocodefreak/requirement-analysis/README.md

 - Use Case Diagrams are part of UML (Unified Modeling Language) used in requirement analysis to visually represent the interactions between users (actors) and a system.
 They focus on what the system should do by showing the functional requirements through use cases.

 ![alx-booking-uc](https://github.com/user-attachments/assets/0a2fa730-6e34-4d70-ad9a-569b5a19ed14)

+# Acceptance Criteria.
+- Acceptance Criteria are clear, concise statements that define the specific conditions a product or feature must meet to be accepted by stakeholders, clients, or end users.
+They are typically written for each requirement or user story during the requirement analysis phase of the Software Development Life Cycle (SDLC).